sladak/500cities/README.md

 For analysis, run main.py file, three modes has been provided in the program.
 Follow the instruction from the console, it will ask you to enter the mode you want to use
 1. Perform top feature selection Analysis.
 This will select the top n factors that contribute to each of the health outcomes of all the states in US.
-2. Generate output file for visualization.
+2. Generate output file for visualizatio - named visual_input_tract_with_city.csv
 This is to generate the file used by our following visualization part.
 It generate the top 5 contributing factors of all the state and apply it to city level as well as provide the prevalence information of each health outcome and factors.
 3. Run multiple models comparision analysis.
 In this mode, you can select country level or a particular state to train the data with multiple regression models including linear regression, Ridge regression, Lasso regression and Support vector regression and compare the prediction accuracy and model information such as factor coefficients across different models.